Paradigms of Human Interaction

 Covey describes Win/Win as "not your way or my way; it's a better way, a higher way."
 And it leads to what Covey calls the "Third Alternative."

-Win/Lose is where one party asserts their interests over the interests of another.
-They subscribe to the "scarcity mentality" and believe "you must lose so that I can win".
+They subscribe to the "scarcity mentality" and believe the other party must lose so that they can win".

 This interaction often "feels" highly competitive in nature and destroys teamwork.

-Lose/Lose is when no one wins; both parties lose and both end up with very hard feelings.
+Lose/Lose is when no one wins; both parties lose, and both end up with very hard feelings.

 This approach does not serve to advance positive team dynamics and is very unhealthy for all parties involved.
+Animosity and ill-will get stashed away so it can be accessed the next time the two parties come together.

 The person operating with this paradigm says "I want to win.
 I don't want you to lose, but getting what you want is your business, not mine."

-Win/Win or No Deal
+Paradigm #6 - Win/Win or No Deal

 The Win/Win or No Deal mindset actively seeks the interests of all parties involved, including theirs.